arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 But think of what these values hide, of their mode of creation. __They hide an extraordinary hatred__, a hatred __for life__, a hatred for all that is active and affirmative in life. __No moral values would survive for a single instant if they were separated from the premises of which they are the conclusion.__

 __Christian love is not the opposite of Judaic ressentiment but its consequence__, its conclusion and its crowning glory (GM I 8).

+p124

+the force thus neutralised is moralised.
+For, if __it is assumed that a force is able to not manifest the force that it "has"__, it is no more __absurd__ to assume, conversely, that a force could manifest the force that it "has not".
+As soon as forces are projected into a fictitious subject this subject proves to be blameworthy or deserving - blameworthy if active force performs the activity which is its own, deserving if reactive force does not perform the activity which it . . . does not have.

 p15 Abbreviations of Nietzsche's Works p214 Notes